-The legislation surrounding ‘workers comp’ is not easy to understand, in fact, sometimes even the courts have difficulties when interpreting statutes.
-That being said it is important to understand that not every injured worker will need to hire a lawyer for assistance with ‘workers comp’.
+The legislation surrounding ‘workers comp’ is not easy to understand, in fact, sometimes even some of the best legal experts have difficulties when interpreting statutes.
+That being said it is important to understand that not every injured worker will need a lawyer for assistance with ‘workers comp’.
 However, there is a big difference between instructing a lawyer and simply seeking advice from one.

 The worker’s comp legislation differs from state to state